--Provident fund
+Provident fund

 The Company and its employees have jointly established a provident fund in accordance with the Provident Fund Act B.E.
 2530.
-The Company employees contributed to the fund monthly at the rate of 2 - 6 percent of their basic salary.
+The Company contributed to the fund monthly at rate 2 per cent and the employees contributed to the fund monthly at the rate of 2 - 6 percent of their basic salary.
 The fund, which is managed by Principal Asset Management Company Limited will be paid to employees upon termination in accordance with the fund rules.